wsbf/docs/DATABASE.md

 	weight
 ```

-Contains a record of every fishbowl application from the previous semester (exact same structure as `fishbowl`).
+Contains a record of every fishbowl application from previous semesters (exact same structure as `fishbowl`).

+* `fishbowl` and `fishbowl_log` could be merged into one table with a `current` column to distinguish records for the current semester, as in the `schedule` table.

 ```
 history